MrMicrowaveOven/AlgorithmsCurriculum/lectures/crushing-the-technical-interview.md

   1. Tips (5 mins):
     1. Clarifying questions are good .
     2. Pictures/shapes, circles are good
+      a.
+Know what a database cylinder looks like

   2. Example question (10 mins)
     1. Design chess with saving game.
 Schema.
+      a.
+Invite up to board to pick apart.
-    2  Take the google request and represent it with boxes and lines database cylinders.
+    3. Take a request to appacademy.io and represent it with boxes and lines and database cylinders.
+      a.
+Draw out myself

-  3. Other example problems (2 mins): Design the BART system schema, schema for Ad Server, how would you set up a rails app that serves 5 million people?.
+  3. Other example problems (2 mins): Design the BART system schema, schema for Ad Server, how would you set up a rails app that serves 5 million people?

 4. Questions